 PETTER ENGINES.
 As mentioned above, my grandfather and his twin brothers were inventors, engineers and industrialists.
-They are nowadays best known for the diesel engine they invented, and which they exported in many parts of the world.
+They are nowadays best known for the diesel engines they invented, and which they exported in many parts of the world.
 (In 2001 I found one on the island of Omatepe, in Lake Nicaragua, being used to power a rice mill.)
-If you do a web search you will find many references to this, first because the company Lister-Petter are still making them and secondly because there are many enthusiasts who lovingly renovate these engines, and have shows where they delight in seeing them working.
+If you do a web search you will find many references to this, first because the company Lister-Petter are still selling engines and secondly because there are many enthusiasts who lovingly renovate these engines, and have shows where they delight in seeing them working.

 For a short history of the Petter and Westland companies see Some

 The Family Tree.
 I put much information as ontp a Family Tree Maker (FTM) family file.
 I got over 1000 names in this database.
 But now (2021) this does not work any more!
 I intended to find another way of putting the Tree onto the web, but in 2020 I found that someone had been adding many of my family to an online genealogy site.
 I also added some data.
 However I am ashemed to say I cannot remember his name nor even the name of the website!!!
 So please, if you can help me re-discover this, tell me!